qhwi/Hweplir/README.md

 # Commands

 To show commands list, use `/help`.
-To read command's description and require variables, just type '/' and scroll through each.
+To read command's description and required variables, just type `/` and scroll through each.

-*[TBP]*
+*[To be Updated]*